Faith, Hope, and Destiny

 Darren Faith handed a twenty Dollar bill to Richard as new drinks were set down.
 “Thank you, Richard.
 Keep the change, please.”

 Richard seemed a bit startled.
-He nodded and shuffled back to the bar, picking up another glass and polishing it as if it was his hobby, like knitting or needlepoint; mindless and rote.
+He nodded and shuffled back to the bar, picking up another glass and polishing it as if it were his hobby, like knitting or needlepoint; mindless and rote.

 “If I may be so bold, why do you dogmatically stick to writing novels?”
 Darren asked, his slender fingers idly turning the new glass of scotch on its fresh paper napkin.
 I realized I didn’t warrant a paper napkin.
 Maybe it was a scotch thing ... or the way he dressed; a step up from my worn, faded jeans.